nashebismaily/deep-learning-live-feed-object-detection/README.md

     ![darknetlossgraph](resources/icons/darknetlossgraph.png)

-12. Select the appropriate weight that correlates to the elbow in the loss graph and move that here:
+12. Select the appropriate weight that correlates to the elbow in the loss graph (or choose the final weight) and move/rename that to:

     ```
     deep-learning-live-feed-object-detection/model/weights/yolov3.weights